Take ActionFile a Price Gouging Complaint (available only when the price gouging law is in effect)

 Price gouging—or charging too much in times of crisis—is against North Carolina law when a disaster, an emergency or an abnormal market disruption for critical goods and services is declared or proclaimed by the Governor.

-North Carolina's price gouging law is currently in effect.
+North Carolina's price gouging law is NOT currently in effect.

 Under the law, the Attorney General’s Office can put a stop to price gouging and seek refunds for consumers who paid too much.
 The courts may also impose civil penalties against price gougers of up to $5,000 for each violation.